Hazel Dean Davis

 High School Orchestral Institute

-A passionate chamber musician, Ms. Davis has been featured in the Virginia Arts Festival Chamber Series, where critics called her “the star of the show...she played with complete security and authority...whether asked for leaps, trills, or long beautiful sustained notes” (Virginian Pilot).
+A passionate chamber musician, Hazel has played numerous chamber recitals across the Eastern Seaboard.
+She plays regularly with Chameleon Arts Ensemble and Chamber Music Boston and has been featured in the Virginia Arts Festival Chamber Series, where critics called her “the star of the show...she played with complete security and authority...whether asked for leaps, trills, or long beautiful sustained notes” (Virginian Pilot).

-Ms. Davis lives in the Boston area with her husband and three children.
-When not playing horn, you will find her running around the Arlington reservoir, reading novels at her favorite coffee shops, making granola, marching for minority and women’s rights, reading up on the latest discoveries in human evolution, and playing board games or crafting with her kids.
+Hazel lives with her husband Steve, children Moon, Nadia, and Kalle, a cat, a dog, and a tortoise.
+When not playing horn, you will find Hazel running around the Arlington reservoir, sipping coffee at her favorite coffee shops, making granola, marching for minority and women’s rights, reading up on the latest discoveries in human evolution, and playing board games or crafting with her kids.
+She enjoys traveling and immersing herself in the “local” food, culture, and neighborhoods of wherever she is.
+She has spent time living in Norway, Sweden, and France, and has traveled extensively throughout the USA, Europe, Asia, and South America.